buley/personal/src/content/anxiety.md

 I don't tolerate **external inefficiency—so why would I tolerate it in myself?** **Anxiety is an unoptimized mental process.** I refine it, restructure it, and redirect it toward something that serves me.

 I don't just *cope* with anxiety. **I override it.**

----

-*This is not about managing anxiety—it's about mastering the mind.
-Every disruption is an opportunity to impose order, every challenge a chance to refine control.*